apache/parquet-format/LogicalTypes.md

 ### Compatibility

 The Thrift definition of the metadata has two fields for logical types: `ConvertedType` and `LogicalType`.
-`ConvertedType` is an enum of all available annotation.
+`ConvertedType` is an enum of all available annotations.
 Since Thrift enums can't have additional type parameters, it is cumbersome to define additional type parameters, like decimal scale and precision (which are additional 32 bit integer fields on SchemaElement, and are relevant only for decimals) or time unit and UTC adjustment flag for Timestamp types.
 To overcome this problem, a new logical type representation was introduced into the metadata to replace `ConvertedType`: `LogicalType`.
-The new representation is a union of struct of logical types, this way allowing more flexible API, logical types can have type parameters.
+The new representation is a union of structs of logical types, this way allowing more flexible API, logical types can have type parameters.

-However, to maintain compatibility, Parquet readers should be able to read and interpret old logical type representation (in case the new one is not present, because the file was written by older writer), and write `ConvertedType` field for old readers.
+`ConvertedType` is deprecated.
+However, to maintain compatibility with old writers, Parquet readers should be able to read and interpret `ConvertedType` annotations in case `LogicalType` annotations are not present.
+Parquet writers must always write `LogicalType` annotations where applicable, but should also write the corresponding `ConvertedType` annotations (if any) to maintain compatibility with old readers.

 Compatibility considerations are mentioned for each annotation in the corresponding section.